 The interaction of these two new elements substantially extends the scope of protection for the trade secret owner.
 If now, for example, someone uses the secret-process steps or the supplier data of a competitor in the manufacture of a product and obtained such information unlawfully, the legal protection is not only directed against the manufacturer, but extends to every person who is part of the downstream distribution chain involved – regardless of whether this person has knowledge of the secret or whether it is embodied in the product itself.

 In turn, however, there is now a significant risk of third parties being caught up in the "undertow" of a breach of secrecy through no fault of their own, which results in substantial liability risks since the person responsible for the above-mentioned infringements can be held liable to recall and destroy infringing products.
 This can be very problematic, because, while the manufacture and distribution of products are often long-term in nature and require a long preparation phase, the required knowledge, by contrast, can also be obtained subsequently simply due to a notification from the trade secret owner.
 Therefore, as soon as the trade secret owner notifies the "indirect offender" of the unlawful nature of their conduct, the latter may no longer manufacture or distribute the products, to avoid conflict with the trade secret owner.

 Confidentiality in Civil Proceedings

 Civil procedural law had similar deficiencies with regard to secrecy vis-à-vis the opposing party (who could not be excluded from the oral hearings).
-While it was possible to impose a duty of secrecy on the opposing party, with the penalty of a fine, this only helped to a limited extent, as it only prohibited the disclosure of the information, but did not provide protection against the defendant's own use and also did not protect against negligent disclosure of secrets.
+While it was possible to impose a duty of secrecy on the opposing party (with the penalty of a fine) this only prohibited the disclosure of the information, but did neither provide protection against the defendant's own use nor against negligent disclosure of the secret.

 New Law, Old Problems: Former Employees and the Gathering of Evidence